akapet00/EMF-exposure-analysis/playground/BioEM2022_paper/README.md

 ## Cite

 Lojić Kapetanović A, Sacco G, Poljak D, Zhadobov M. Novel procedure for spatial averaging of absorbed power density on realistic body models at millimeter waves.
-In Proceedings of BioEM 2022, 2022, p.
-242-248.
+In Proceedings of BioEM 2022, 2022, pp. 242-248.